Extremely Large Telescope

 The project was originally called the European Extremely Large Telescope (E-ELT), but the name was shortened in 2017.
-The ELT is intended to advance astrophysical knowledge by enabling detailed studies of planets around other stars, the first galaxies in the Universe, supermassive black holes, and the nature of the Universe's dark sector, and to detect water and organic molecules in protoplanetary disks around other stars.
+The ELT is intended to advance astrophysical knowledge by enabling detailed studies of planets around other stars, the first galaxies in the Universe, supermassive black holes, the nature of the Universe's dark sector, and to detect water and organic molecules in protoplanetary disks around other stars.
 As planned in 2011, the facility was expected to take 11 years to construct, from 2014 to 2025.